D1ang/Silkscreenservice/README.md

 Seems that the admin entered email was 28 characters and when in an earlier build was set to 25, this error came up.

 ## Deployment
-The code of this system is hosted by using Heroku and Amazon S3, this code is deployed to GitHub directly from the master branch.
+This code is deployed to GitHub directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 This code can be run locally or deployed to a live environment.
 Directions are based on deployment locally and to Heroku.